What Does RFQ Stand For? A Simple Explanation

 In the world of sales and procurement, the acronyms fly fast.
 RFQ, RFP, RFI—it’s easy to get them mixed up.
 But knowing which document to use, and when, is fundamental to a smooth process for both the buyer and the seller.
 Each one serves a distinct purpose, and using the right one ensures you get the exact information you need to make a smart decision.
 Let’s break down what makes each of these requests unique.

-RFQ vs. RFP: Getting a Price vs. Finding a Solution
+RFQ vs. RFP: Are You Asking for a Price or a Solution?

 Think of an RFQ (Request for Quotation) as a straightforward request for a price tag.
 You use an RFQ when you know exactly what you need—down to the specific quantities, features, and technical specs.
 The main goal is to compare costs from different vendors for a clearly defined product or service.
 It’s a price-focused document.